 A typical suspicious detection could include detection of a TCP header that included a rarely used URG (urgent) mechanism.

-Comodo AEP incorporates signature, baseline and stateful inspection types in its HIPS intrusion detection system.
+Xcitium AEP incorporates signature, baseline and stateful inspection types in its HIPS intrusion detection system.
 Deviations are observed in ports, bandwidth, and protocol usage.
 Detection of an abnormal state (intrusion detection) triggers implementation of a predetermined set of actions that alerts administrators and also prevents compromise of the endpoint.

-Comodo AEP HIPS intrusion detection system in an important security layer in the multi-layered protection mechanism that includes antivirus protection, Auto-Containment™, and firewall.
+Xcitium AEP HIPS intrusion detection system in an important security layer in the multi-layered protection mechanism that includes antivirus protection, Auto-Containment™, and firewall.
 The intrusion detection system provides protection against root-kits, key-loggers, and inter-process memory injections.